bitwarden/helm-charts/charts/self-host/README.md

 For routing, choose **one** of the following:

 - **Gateway API (recommended):** Set `general.gateway.enabled: true` and configure `general.gateway.parentRefs`.
 See the [Gateway API](#gateway-api) section below.
-- **Ingress (deprecated):** Set `general.ingress.enabled: true` and configure `general.ingress.className`, `general.ingress.annotations`, `general.ingress.paths`, and `general.ingress.tls.name`.
-See the deprecation note below.
+- **Ingress:** Set `general.ingress.enabled: true` and configure `general.ingress.className`, `general.ingress.annotations`, `general.ingress.paths`, and `general.ingress.tls.name`.
+See the note below.

-> **DEPRECATED (chart 2.0.0):** The Kubernetes `Ingress` resource is deprecated and will be removed in a future major release.
+> **Note:** Ingress is supported but is no longer the recommended default for this chart.
 New deployments should use **Gateway API** — see the [Gateway API](#gateway-api) section.
+Note that this chart's default ingress controller, ingress-nginx (`className: "nginx"`), was retired by the upstream Kubernetes project in March 2026 and no longer receives updates or security patches.
 As of chart 2.0.0, `general.ingress.enabled` defaults to `false`; set it explicitly to `true` to keep using Ingress.

-Default Nginx values for the (deprecated) Ingress are still present in `values.yaml`.
+Default Nginx values for the Ingress are still present in `values.yaml`.
 Some other ingress controller examples are provided later in this document and remain as reference material for users mid-migration.

 #### SCIM